ChefSolver

-French fries, frozen, shoestring
+French fries, frozen, shoestring: mL to Grams Conversion

 Frozen shoestring fries are thin-cut potatoes prepped to crisp quickly.